tbeu/matio/README.md

 This section describes how to build matio.
 Section [2.1](#21-dependencies) describes the dependencies, Section [2.2](#22-building-matio) how to build/test matio, and Section [2.3](#23-platforms) documents the platforms matio has been tested on.

 ### 2.1 Dependencies
-MATIO has two optional dependencies.
+Matio has two optional dependencies.
 These are not required for the software to work, but without them some files may be unreadable.
 Zlib is required to read/write level 5 MAT files that use compression.
 HDF5 is required to work with newer MAT files that use the HDF5-format files.

 #### 2.1.1 zlib
 To support compressed MAT files, zlib 1.2.3 or greater is required.
 The zlib software can be downloaded from http://zlib.net/.